jcgonzalezb/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# Bash - Load balancer
+# Bash - Shell, basics

 ## Description of the files inside this folder: